iottly/iottly.github.io/saet_tutorial.md

 - choose your board (from the list on top of the panel)
 - on _stop_tcpdump_ click _send_
 - if you would send the log_file to Amazon S3 click on the "dest_folder" and choose the destination folder
+- when you click send the command kill the process spawned earlier and if you choose a destination the program send the file to S3 and after delete this file, otherwise if you don't choose the destination folder the program kills only the process leaving the file in memory.

 # Example Code Snippets